hyosung11/Launch-School/Courses/JS101/Lesson-1-Preparations/lesson-1_quiz-1.md

 Your Answer

+A
-- Take notes.
+Take notes.

+B
-- Eliminate external distractions.
+Eliminate external distractions.

+C
-- Look up concepts you don't understand.
+Look up concepts you don't understand.

+D
-- Review your notes to make sure you captured the key concepts.
+Review your notes to make sure you captured the key concepts.

+Discussion

+All the choices are correct.
+Other things that you can do are to *visualize yourself in a classroom while watching the video* or, when you've finished the video, try to *articulate the concepts in your own words*.

 ## Question 4

 When asking for help, what might be considered a *bad* question?

 Your Answer

+A. A question about JavaScript syntax where you can't find the answer on MDN or Google.

-A question that you can easily test.
+B. - [x] A question that you can easily test.

+C. A question about an assignment that you haven't completed.

+D. A question about an error in your code.

+Discussion

+Questions that you can test easily usually aren't good questions, so B is the correct answer.

+We encourage questions and want to create an environment where students feel comfortable asking all kinds of questions about the course material.
+However, we also want students to try things themselves.
+If you ask a question like "What happens when I run this code?," we might well tell you to run the code and see what happens.
+We may even ask you to explain the answer.

+Sometimes, we may not answer a question because it's outside the course scope.
+Don't get discouraged if this happens to you.
+Such questions often mean that you're thinking deeply about the material.

 ## Question 5

 Which of the following are built-in JavaScript data types?

+Your Answer

+- [x] A Undefined

+- [ ] B Integer

+- [ ] C Float

+- [x] D Null

+- [x] E String

+Discussion

+* JavaScript doesn't have Integer and Floats as data types.
+* All JavaScript numeric values have type Number.
+* It represents all numbers using a floating point system.

 JavaScript has seven built-in data types: